Co-Founder and CEO, Alcion

-Previous experiences include Dell EMC, Hedvig (acquired by Commvault), Maginatics (acquired by EMC), and HP Labs.
+Previous leadership experiences include Veeam, Kasten (acquired by Veeam), Dell EMC, Hedvig (acquired by Commvault), Maginatics (acquired by EMC), and HP Labs.

 I also actively invest in early-stage startups in my domain.

-I am the SVP, Strategy of Kasten by Veeam, a company I co-founded in order to solve the problem of Kubernetes backup and disaster recovery.
-I was previously the General Manager and President of Kasten and, prior to its acquisition by Veeam, the CEO and Co-founder.
-I also sit on the Governing Board of the Cloud Native Computing Foundation (CNCF).
+I was previously the CEO of Kasten, a company I founded in order to solve the problem of Kubernetes backup and disaster recovery.
+After its acquisition by Veeam, I served as the General Manager and President and the SVP, Strategy of Kasten by Veeam.
+I also was a Governing Board member of the Cloud Native Computing Foundation (CNCF).

 I received my Ph.D. in Computer Engineering from Carnegie Mellon University, where I was a part of the Parallel Data Lab.
 My research concentrated on distributed storage systems with an emphasis on deduplication and wide-area network data transfer.
 I also received an MS degree in Computer Engineering and a BS degree, with University and College Honors, in Computer Engineering with an additional major in Computer Science from Carnegie Mellon University.